tc39/proposal-decimal/README.md

 - a single NaN value--distinct from the built-in `NaN` of JS.
 The difference between quiet and singaling NaNs will be collapsed into a single (quiet) Decimal NaN.
 - positive and negative infinity will be available, though, as with `NaN`, they are distinct from JS's built-in `Infinity` and `-Infinity`.

 Decimal canonicalizes when converting to strings and after performing arithmetic operations.
 This means that Decimals do not expose information about trailing zeroes.
 Thus, "1.20" is valid syntax, but there is no way to distinguish 1.20 from 1.2.
-This is an important omission from the capabilities defined by IEEE 754 Decimal128.
+This is a deliberate omission from the capabilities defined by IEEE 754 Decimal128: trailing zeroes are display precision, not arithmetic, and tracking them is precisely the job of [Amount](https://github.com/tc39/proposal-amount).
+(Relatedly, the [keep trailing zeroes proposal](https://github.com/tc39/proposal-intl-keep-trailing-zeros), now at Stage 3, ensures that `Intl` does not silently strip trailing zeroes when formatting digit strings.)

 ### Operator semantics

 - Arithmetic
   - Unary operations
     - Absolute value
     - Negation
   - Binary operations
     - Addition
     - Multiplication
     - Subtraction
     - Division
     - Remainder
 - Rounding: All five rounding modes of IEEE 754—floor, ceiling, truncate, round-ties-to-even, and round-ties-away-from-zero—will be supported.
   - (This implies that a couple of the rounding modes in `Intl.NumberFormat` and `Temporal` won't be supported.)
 - Comparisons